 SIS Character Building

 Students also receive special recognition at the school through a variety of awards and programs.
 These awards are intended to promote and recognize academic skills, perfect attendance, and good citizenship.
-Teachers and parents are expected to promote these awards as an encouragement, special contributions and incentive towards special effort and achievement by the student.
+Teachers and parents are expected to support these awards as an encouragement, exceptional contributions and incentive towards special effort and achievement by the student.

 Each student has a GOOD POINTS smart card which he/she acquire points on when doing any good behavior, such as caring, sharing, responsibility, etc……These points are calculated and awarded by presents and awards according to their number.